srobo/kitbook/Helpdesk.md

  * Two copies of the rules - one attached to a desk by some means
  * A copy of this document
+ * Issue forms for both Helpdesk Volunteers and Roving Helpers
  * Kit Swap Forms
  * Spare kit in the 'spare kit box'
  * List of spare kit